zadean/xqerl/README.md

 Text is handled as string and not binary, yet.

-The XDM is a kind of rough.
+The XDM is kind of rough.
 Should possibly be made a positional binary format for quick random access.

 Number formatting is only partially implemented.